Which Flexible Side Jobs Can Software Engineers Explore for More Income?

 WordPress runs 43% of the internet, yet clients constantly hit walls where "no plugin exists for that."
 Each gap represents a chance to build something useful, package it properly, and sell it through WordPress.org for free exposure, CodeCanyon for direct sales, or your own site for subscription revenue.

 You need solid PHP and JavaScript skills as your foundation.
-Both languages appear in almost every developer job description, and understanding them lets you tap into WordPress’s hook and filter system that makes everything work.
+Both languages appear in almost every developer job description, and understanding them lets you tap into WordPress's hook-and-filter system, which makes everything work.

 Add REST API knowledge, version control habits, and thorough testing practices, and you're equipped to ship updates without breaking customer sites.